barbarahuem/barbarahuem/README.md

 ## Hello, I'm Barbara 👋
 Welcome to my GitHub profile!
-I'm a Mediatechnology and -design student with a passion for web development.
+I'm a Interactive Media student with a passion for web development.

 ### Current Project 🌱
 I'm always eager to expand my knowledge and explore new technologies by working on small projects.
 Right now, I'm working on: